thundich/Project-1/README.md

 # Project-1
-Salaries Analysis - For Data Analtis and Data Scientists
+Salaries Analysis - For Data Analyst and Data scientist

 Project Title
-Salaries Analysis - For Data Analtis and Data Scientists
+Salaries Analysis - For Data Analyst and Data scientist

 Table of Contents